 As a consequence, many countries dedicate considerable resources to fight this illegal act – but fighting poison is a long term and continuous job, and poison still kills vultures in the heart of Europe, often within protected areas.

-This seems to be the case with two cinereous vultures found dead in Dadia National Park (Greece), the species only breeding colony in the Balkans: In early December last year, the anti-poison team of WWF Greece, which uses dogs to search and identify poisoned animals and baits, received a call from the Management Body of Dadia National Park about a black vulture tagged with a satellite transmitter which had been sending out repeated signals from the very same position.
+This seems to be the case with two cinereous vultures found dead in Thrace (Greece), 30 km from the boundaries of the Dadia National Park, where the species only breeding colony in the Balkans occurs.
+In early December last year, the anti-poison team of WWF Greece, which uses dogs to search and identify poisoned animals and baits, received a call from the Management Body of Dadia National Park about a black vulture tagged with a satellite transmitter which had been sending out repeated signals from the very same position.

 In the last few months 28 black vultures from the Greek colony have been equipped with tags, in the frame of two projects: Operational Program “Environment and Sustainable Development” (NSRF 2007-2013) and LIFE RE-VULTURES.

-The vulture was located around 30 km north-west from the boundaries of the National Park, close to a village named Tsouka in the Rodhopes region.
+The vulture was located close to a village named Tsouka in the Rhodopes.
 Kiko, WWF Greece´s poison-sniffing dog, went into action, and found not only the tagged cinereous vulture (see photo) but also, on the opposite side of the hill, another dead cinereous vulture, this one without any transmitter on its back (see photo).
 Besides the two vultures, the remains of two dead livestock (goat and sheep) were found, so the suggestion is that some poison baits were put on the dead livestock, that were consumed by scavengers, including the two vultures.

 Once again, the “silent killer” caused a wildlife crime with devastating results.
 Poison baits are one of the most destructive methods to deal with predators, as they kill indiscriminately all wildlife.
 The impact was once again disastrous: Evros, the tagged cinereous vulture, was 19 years old, and a very good breeder – it bred successfully almost every year in this small and isolated population.